 Stok Kangri was a peak, which I tried last year without any support from guides, ponies or donkeyman except for one day.
 I had tried, failed and was ready to attempt it once more.
 This year, my team and I called Team Stok-ed, went to climb this peak in the Indian Himalayas.

 Ladakh is a very beautiful place for travel in Northern India and during the July to September period, it is a peak period for tourists.
-Last year, I attempted the peak during the June period and this year, since Nadya could not have any other dates than June and I also wanted the same conditions as before, decided to attempt Stok Kangri with full expedition support from my friend and agent Juma.
+The previous year, I attempted the peak during the June period and this year, since Nadya could not have any other dates than June and I also wanted the same conditions as before, decided to attempt Stok Kangri with full expedition support from my friend and agent Juma.

 Climbing this 6153m peak wasn’t as easy as I thought as it gave the team a lot of hick-ups.
 Before the trip started, the guide (whom we had a argument with after the climb), Juma and myself were discussing on whether mountaineering double boots would be required.
 I had my own so I was more concerned about whether they needed it.
 The guide, being boastful and overconfident said that the weather was good and just trekking boots would suffice.
 With my experience from last year, I kind of knew where this was going.
 Juma and I decided to go with his decision since he was the guide.